Arthrose - Welche Bewegungen tun mir gut?

 1. Consult your doctor before exercising.

-2. Begin your exercises with a sense of proportion: start slowly and gradually increase the intensity.
+2. Start your exercises with moderation: Begin slowly and gradually increase the intensity.

 3. Avoid excessive exertion in sports.

-5. Break from sports if you have a cold or illness.
+5. Take a break from sports if you have a cold or illness.

 6. Prevent injuries and allow them to heal.